Władysław Gomułka: Invasion of Poland

 In late 1942 and early 1943, the PPR experienced a severe crisis because of the murder of its first secretary Marceli Nowotko.
 Gomułka participated in the party investigation directed against another member of the leadership, Bolesław Mołojec, that resulted in Mołojec's execution.
 Together with Paweł Finder, who was made First Secretary of the party, and Franciszek Jóźwiak, Gomułka (under the pseudonym "Wiesław") was included in the Party's new inner leadership, established in January 1943.
 The Central Committee was enlarged in the following months to include Bolesław Bierut, among others.

 In February 1943, Gomułka led the communist side in a series of important meetings in Warsaw between the PPR and the Government Delegation of the London-based Polish government-in-exile and the Home Army.
 The talks produced no results because of the divergent interests of the parties involved and a mutual lack of confidence.
-The Delegation officially discontinued the negotiations on April 28, three days after the Soviet government broke diplomatic relations with the Polish government.
+The Delegation officially discontinued the negotiations on 28 April, three days after the Soviet government broke diplomatic relations with the Polish government.
 He became the Party's main ideologist.
 He wrote the "What do we fight for?"
 (O co walczymy?) publication dated 1 March 1943, and the much more comprehensive declaration that emerged under the same title in November.
 "Wiesław" supervised the Party's main editorial and publishing undertaking.

-Gomułka made efforts, largely unsuccessful, to secure for the PPR cooperation of other political forces in occupied Poland.
+Gomułka made efforts, largely unsuccessful, to secure the PPR's cooperation with other political forces in occupied Poland.
 Bierut, meanwhile, was indifferent to any such attempts and counted simply on compulsion provided by a future presence of the Red Army in Poland.
 The different strategies resulted in a sharp conflict between the two communist politicians.